25+ Best and Worst Vegetables for Picky Eaters

 - Onions – onions are notorious for offending picky eaters.
 Onions are less strong when cooked, but then they develop a slimy texture that others dislike.

 - Watercress – this is a very healthy leafy green that has a very strong flavor.

 - Broccoli – while some kids eat broccoli no problem, others truly despise it.
 Broccoli has a lot of natural bitterness to it.
 You can try roasting it to reduce the bitterness.
-Or, you can steam it, freeze it, and sneak it into a Chocolate Banana Smoothie and your kiddo may not even know it’s there.
+Or, you can steam it, freeze it, and sneak it into a Strawberry Banana Chocolate Smoothie and your kiddo may not even know it’s there.

 I hope you find this guide to the best and worst vegetables for picky-eaters helpful.
 As a former picky-eater, I know firsthand that it’s important not to give up trying to love vegetables.
 With time and patience, your picky-eater might just end up having a few favorite vegetables.

 Note: this post is for informational purposes only and is not intended as medical advice.
 Please consult your healthcare provider for recommendations related to your individual situation.